This version of our terms will apply from 1 July 2022. If you would like to see the terms that apply until 1 July 2022, please click here.

 1. Why is this information important?

 These terms and conditions govern the relationship between you and us.
-They apply when you use Savings Vaults on the Revolut app.
+They apply when you use Savings Vault on the Revolut app.

 Individual Savings Vaults also have their rules, about things like interest rates and how they are calculated, maximum deposit amounts and minimum terms.
 We call these rules the “Deposit Information”.